royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 **Prerequisites:**
 * git
-* python 3.7+
+* Python 3.7+

 ### Get the code
 * `git clone git@github.com:royby-cyberark/AWSIoTWebinar.git`

 ### Device creation
 * In the AWS Console, open the "AWS IoT Core" service
-* Under "Manage", "Things", clicn on "Create"
+* Under "Manage", "Things", click on "Create"
 * Click "Create a single thing"
 * Name your device `iot-webinar-device`
-* Optional: Click on "Create Type" and name it `iot-webinar-type` - this will create a device type which we can use later to group devices by type and act upon this type. //TODO add here - what are we doing with it
+* Optional: Click on "Create Type" and name it `iot-webinar-type` - this will create a device type that we can use later to group devices by type and act upon this type. //TODO add here - what are we doing with it
 * Under "Add this thing to a group", click "Create group" and name the group `iot-webinar-group`, click "Create", this will be used later during the jobs step
 * Make sure your device group is set to the new group, click "Next"
 * Select "One-click certificate creation"
-* On the next page we are presented with a link to download the device certificate
+* On the next page, we are presented with a link to download the device certificate
 * Download the certificate, private key and optionally the public key and save them into the `AWSIoTWebinar/source` folder in the git repo folder you cloned
-  * Save certificate as `certificate.pem.crt`
+  * Save the certificate as `certificate.pem.crt`
   * Save the private key as `private.pem.key`
   * Save the Root CA as `AmazonRootCA1.pem`
   * Strictly speaking, the public key is not required on our end. but you can use it in the bonus section at the bottom.
 * You also need AWS's Root ca which you can find [here](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html?icmpid=docs_iot_console#server-authentication-certs)
-* We are going to download the "RSA 2048 bit" key, right click on the link and save to file locally
+* We are going to download the "RSA 2048 bit" key, right-click on the link and save to file locally
 * Click on "Activate", this will activate the certificate that you created and associated with the device.
 * Click on "Attach policy" and **DO NOT** pick a policy (we will create a policy later)
 * "Register thing"
 * Under "Manage", "Things", open your device and review it
   * Details: arn, thing type - note your device arn for later
-  * Security: review the certificate, its arn, policies and things, **note its name for later use**
+  * Security: review the certificate, its arn, policies, and things **note its name for later use**
   * Groups
-* Click on "Edit" in the thing page and add an attribute, which key is 'Owner' and value is abcde-12345. we will later use this is the policy that will restric devices to post to their teant topic
+* Click on "Edit" in the thing page and add an attribute, which key is 'Owner', and value is abcde-12345. we will later use this is the policy that will restrict devices to post to their tenant topic

 ### Rule creation
 * Create an S3 bucket